-Every week, Richard Cobbett rolls the dice to bring you an obscure slice of gaming history, from lost gems to weapons grade atrocities.
+From 2010 to 2014 Richard Cobbett (opens in new tab) wrote Crapshoot, a column about rolling the dice to bring random obscure games back into the light.
 This week, he'd tell you about this classic interactive movie, but... one second.
 Oh.
 Turns out it's not actually classified and never has been.
 Never mind.

 In a way, Spycraft marked the end of the Cold War.
 Many publishers have brought in celebrities to lend their voices to games.
 Somehow, in the height of the interactive movie boom, Activision managed to get both former CIA director William Colby and his KGB opposite number, Oleg Kalugin in front of a camera.
 How?
 Possibly they were impressed by the veracity and care that went into creating this, the most realistic spy adventure ever.
 More likely, money.
 Lots and lots of money.
 But who cares?
 Welcome to the only game where you get to be a CIA agent, and work alongside an actual head of the CIA.

 Despite its name, I wouldn't say Spycraft was The Great Game.
 A Good Game, definitely, though I appreciate that wouldn't have looked as good on the box.
-It's easily one of the most ambitious interactive movies of the mid-90s, not simply for its high-profile cast members, but for its use of proper sets instead of just endless chromakey effects, an attempt to tell a proper spy story, and a lot of story/FMV - at least by interactive movie standards.
-It came on three discs, and used both them, and the format, extremely well - not least by finding ways to hide the limitations and even make them work for it.
+It's easily one of the most ambitious interactive movies of the mid-90s, not simply for its high-profile cast members, but for its use of proper sets instead of just endless chromakey effects, an attempt to tell a proper spy story, and a lot of story—at least by interactive movie standards.
+It came on three discs, and used both them, and the format, extremely well—not least by finding ways to hide the limitations and even make them work for it.

 Here's a pretty simple example of how Spycraft worked.
-As the game starts, a newspaper informs you that the President is about to sign a treaty in Moscow, and you're summoned to CIA HQ via what will turn out to be a magic PDA to join a team.
-There, you join up with a handful of vaguely "Hey, isn't that..." level TV actors, including Leeta from Deep Space Nine (best known for providing scenes like this and ultimately marrying a small orange troll), for lots of talk about how serious the mission is and how critical things are, but not, notably, what the mission is .
+As the game starts, a newspaper informs you the President is about to sign a treaty in Moscow, and you're summoned to CIA HQ (via what will turn out to be a magic PDA) to join a team.
+There, you meet up with a handful of vaguely "Hey, isn't that..." level TV actors, including Leeta from Deep Space Nine (best known for providing fanservice and ultimately marrying a small orange troll), for lots of talk about how serious the mission is and how critical things are, but not, notably, what the mission is.
 Instead, you're told that you're the best of the best of the best, and in pretty much the same breath ordered to go to a training camp to prove that you're capable of the core espionage techniques of 'basic reading' and 'clicking on stuff'.

 Maybe there wouldn't be so many moles if the boss had more respect, huh?